Orillusion/orillusion-web/docs/guide/interaction/pointer.md

 }
 ```

-he engine has integrated the operation of touch screen and mouse, using a unified event model and specifying the specific event type with[PointerEvent3D](/api/classes/PointerEvent3D)
+The engine has integrated the operation of touch screen and mouse, using a unified event model and specifying the specific event type with[PointerEvent3D](/api/classes/PointerEvent3D)
 | Event | Description |
 | --- | --- |
 | POINTER_CLICK | Touch click event  |